iver56/audiomentations/docs/waveform_transforms/shift.md

     shift.

 `rollover`: `bool`
 :   :octicons-milestone-24: Default: `True`.
-When set to `True`, samples that roll
+When set to `True`, samples that roll beyond the
-    beyond the first or last position are re-introduced at the last or first.
+    last position are re-introduced at the first position, and samples that roll beyond the first position are re-introduced at the last position.
 When set to `False`, samples that roll beyond the first or last position are discarded.
 In other words, `rollover=False` results in an empty space (with zeroes).

 `fade`: `bool`
 :   :octicons-milestone-24: Default: `False`.
 When set to `True`, there will be a short
     fade in and/or out at the "stitch" (that was the start or the end of the audio before the shift).
-This can smooth out an unwanted abrupt change between two consecutive samples (which sounds like a transient/click/pop).
+This can smooth out an unwanted abrupt change between two consecutive samples, which would otherwise sound like a transient/click/pop.

 `fade_duration`: `float` • unit: seconds
 :   :octicons-milestone-24: Default: `0.01`.
 If `fade=True`, then this is the duration